babieca/stock_market/README.md

   - **Config folder**: contains the stock and trade configuration file. <br /><br />
        These files can be completely customised to meet the structure of the `data` file.
-       If future improvements are done (i.e. using a database instead of a file with tuples as input), the config_xxx.py files could be adjusted accordingly to reflect those changes <br /><br />
+       If future improvements are done (i.e. using a database instead of a file with tuples as input), the config_xxx.py files could be adjusted accordingly to reflect those changes. <br /><br />
   - **Test_stock file**: a serie of tests of a stock using unittest module.
 The file reads the `data` file and perform the test. <br /><br />
   - **Test_trade file**: a serie of tests of a trades using unittest module.
 The file reads the `data` file and perform the test. <br /><br />
   - **Test_GBCE file**: a serie of tests of GBCE using unittest module.
 The file reads the `data` file and perform the test. <br /><br />